brainbrian/brainbrian-next/content/projects/2018-08-20-rei/index.md

         'responsive design',
         'technical lead',
     ]
+excerpt: 'At REI I supported the Classes, Events and Adventures team.
+I led frontend software engineer for the team.
+We supported both applications.
+We were a team of engineers, a project manager, SDET and a product manager.'
 ---

-At [REI](https://www.rei.com) I supported the [Classes &amp; Events](https://www.rei.com/events) and [Adventures](https://www.rei.com/adventures) team.
+At [REI](https://www.rei.com) I supported the [Classes, Events](https://www.rei.com/events) and [Adventures](https://www.rei.com/adventures) team.
 I led frontend software engineer for the team.
 We supported both applications.
 We were a team of engineers, a project manager, SDET and a product manager.

 ![REI 1](./rei-1.webp)